Information for students on the closure of courses at Schumacher College

 Contact with Dartington

-Students have been contacted via a dedicated email channel and Dartington has committed to approach them individually as early as possible in w/c 2 September to discuss courses of action case-by-case.
+Students have been contacted via a dedicated email channel, and Dartington is continuing to discuss courses of action on a case-by-case basis.

 Any students who, for whatever reason, may not have received a direct communication are urged to make contact with Dartington immediately for further guidance on next steps by emailing [email protected].